 - Dump the wet ingredients into the dry ingredients and stir together with a wooden spoon or spatula just until combined and no flour pockets remain in the batter.

-- Cook for 20-22 minutes.
+- Bake the muffins for 20-22 minutes.
 The tops will be nicely puffy and domed and they should look done.
 When you touch the top lightly it should spring back up.
+You can also use a toothpick, inserted into the middle of a muffin, to ensure they are cooked thoroughly.